 Sand Hill River Watershed

 There are numerous public and private drainage systems in the SHRWD, specifically constructed since the early 1900’s, to provide agricultural drainage.
 The SHRWD has legal jurisdiction over many of these ditch systems, with the authority to approve proposed improvements to be made to the ditches.
 Several other legal ditch systems remain under the jurisdiction of Polk County.
-However, the SHRWD has been working with Polk County to turn these remaining ditch systems over to the SHRWD as major improvement work is proposed.
-Most of these remaining drainage systems are located in the lake plain geomorphic region, since this area is flat, has poorly drained soils, and lacks a natural drainage network.
+Most of these drainage systems are located in the lake plain geomorphic region, since this area is flat, has poorly drained soils, and lacks a natural drainage network.
 Without the drainage network, water would stagnate in the fields and drown crops.
 The ditch networks have improved the connection between areas that would otherwise not be hydrologically connected.

 The need for and intensity of drainage differs to some degree between the eastern glacial moraine and the western glacial lake plain.
 The development of land for agriculture in the early 1900s modern agriculture would not be possible within the western portion of the District without improved drainage.
 This portion of the District lacked “natural” drainage because of its origin as the lake bed of Glacial Lake Agassiz.
 State and federal initiatives through the 1970s encouraged maximizing acreage for agricultural production.
 Landowners and others undertook drainage within the District’s eastern, glaciated moraine area in selected areas to address specific isolated drainage problems.